hunter-teacher-cert/currdev_unit_plan-cs-systers/Unit_Plan.md

 ## Standards Referenced
 (select one of the standards sets reviewed in class (CSTA, NY, MA, RI), include a link and a brief explanation as to why you selected that set)
+* 9-12.CT.7
+Design or remix a program that utilizes a data structure to maintain changes to related pieces of data.

+* 9-12.CT.6
+Demonstrate how at least two classic algorithms work and analyze the trade-offs related to two or more algorithms for completing the same task.
 ---

 ## Tools Used